 Compensation Mix.
 Because of the ability of executive officers to directly influence the overall performance of the Company, and consistent with our philosophy of linking pay to performance, it is our goal to allocate a significant portion of compensation paid to our executive officers to performance-based, short- and long-term incentive programs.
 In addition, as an executive officer's responsibility and ability to affect financial results of the Company increase, base salary will become a smaller component of total compensation and long-term, equity-based compensation will become a larger component of total compensation, further aligning the executive officer's interests with those of the Company and its stockholders.
-The following charts illustrate the mix of target total direct compensation for Messrs.
-Gunderman, Wallace and Heard based on compensation opportunities provided in fiscal year 2019.
+The following charts illustrate the mix of Target Total Direct Compensation for Messrs.
+Gunderman, Wallace and Heard based on compensation opportunities provided in fiscal year 2020.

-Variable pay represents 84% of target total direct compensation for Mr. Gunderman, 73% for Mr. Wallace and 69% for Mr. Heard.
+Variable pay represents 84% of Target Total Direct Compensation for Mr. Gunderman, 78.5% for Mr. Wallace and 75.3% for Mr. Heard.

 Results of Stockholder Advisory Vote on Executive Compensation.
-At the 2019 annual meeting of stockholders, we held our annual "say-on-pay" vote pursuant to which stockholders were given the opportunity to approve the compensation of the Company's NEOs.
-Approximately 96% of votes cast on the proposal were in favor of our executive compensation.
-In light of this strong support, the Compensation Committee decided to maintain the core design of our compensation program for 2019.
-The Compensation

-Committee plans to evaluate and consider the outcome of each annual advisory vote on executive compensation, in addition to various other factors, when making future compensation decisions.
+At the 2020 annual meeting of stockholders, we held our annual "say-on-pay" vote pursuant to which stockholders were given the opportunity to approve the compensation of the Company's NEOs.
+Approximately 95% of votes cast on the proposal were in favor of our executive compensation.
+In light of this strong support, the Compensation Committee decided to maintain the core design of our compensation program for 2020.
+The Compensation Committee plans to evaluate and consider the outcome of each annual advisory vote on executive compensation, in addition to various other factors, when making future compensation decisions.

-Elements of 2019 Compensation
+Elements of 2020 Compensation

-The Company's executive compensation program consists of
+The Company's executive compensation program consists of:

-- annual base salary:
+- · annual base salary;

-- annual performance incentive payments; and
+- · annual performance incentive payments; and

 - equity-based compensation.

 Annual Base Salaries.
 Base salaries for the NEOs were initially established in connection with their hiring based on the executive's position, responsibilities, personal expertise and experience, internal pay equity, and the Market Data.
 The Compensation Committee views base salary as the fixed compensation necessary to attract and retain qualified executives and to provide a reasonable base level of compensation for the executives' ongoing performance throughout the year.
 Annual base salaries are a key component of an NEO's total compensation as both short- and long-term incentive payments are calculated as a multiple of base salary.
-The executive officers' base salaries are subject to annual review and adjustment to ensure that an NEO's total compensation (as reported in the Summary Compensation Table) is at or near the 50th percentile of the Peer Group data.
+The executive officers' base salaries are subject to annual review and adjustment to ensure that an NEO's Target Total Direct Compensation is at or near the 50th percentile of the Peer Group data.
 As an executive's responsibilities and ability to affect the financial results of the Company increase, base salary becomes a smaller component of total compensation and long-term, equity-based compensation becomes a larger component, further aligning the executive's interests with those of our stockholders.

-The following table sets forth the base salaries for the NEOs for 2018 and 2019.
-As illustrated, the Compensation Committee elected to make no base salary adjustments in 2019.
+The following table sets forth the base salaries for the NEOs for 2019 and 2020.

-201 .8 20)19
+2019 2020

-Name Base S Base Salary Base Salary
+Name Base Salary Base Salary

-Kenneth A. Gunderman \$ 725,000 \$ 725,000
+Kenneth A. Gunderman \$725,000 \$725,000

-Mark A. Wallace \$ 450,000 \$ 450,000
+Mark A. Wallace \$450,000 \$475,000

-Daniel L. Heard \$ 375,000 \$ 375,000
+Daniel L. Heard \$375.000 \$400.000